konsumer/pntr_shell/README.md

 The idea here is that you want to use [pntr](https://github.com/robloach/pntr) to make a cross-platform game, but don't want to bother too much with build settings & dependencies and such.
 It should work on Mac, Windows, Linux, BSDs and Emscripten, and inside a libretro-core, with no external dependencies or config.

-> *TODO*: Currently, this is only tested/working on Linux & Mac
+> *TODO*: Currently, this is only tested/working on Emscripten, Linux & Mac.

 This is a very light system for drawing things on the screen, receiving input, and making sound (both streaming and 1-shot.)
 It should work on every major platform, and not really require you to structure your app any particular way.